bm7273/LFTSAD_ESA_ADB/README.md

 There are six files/folders in the source
 - data_factory: The preprocessing folder/file.
 All datasets preprocessing codes are here. esa_data_loader.py loads data for the ESA experiments.
 - esa_main.py: The main python file.
-You can adjustment all parameters in there.
+You can adjustment all parameters and file paths in there.
 - esa_metrics: Contains code to calculate the metrics for ESA-ADB
 - model: LFTSAD model folder
 - esa_solver_complete.py: Another python file.
 The training, validation, and testing processing are all in there